His Majesty King Charles III

-King's Birthday 2024
+King's Birthday 2025

 The activities commenced at Government House on West Bay Road with a parade by the uniformed service and youth organisations, filled with the customary pomp and circumstance.
 The ceremony started at 8:00 a.m., with members of the public seated no later than 7:30 a.m.

-Her Excellency The Governor Jane Owen received the First Royal Salute and conducted the official inspection of the parade, followed by the presentation of honours and awards to this year’s nine honorees.
+Her Excellency The Governor Jane Owen received the First Royal Salute and conducted the official inspection of the parade, followed by the presentation of honours and awards to this year’s honorees.

 Coronation of HM The King and HM The Queen Consort